Bogdanfritz/CodingGameBotsRace/Bronze League/bronze league readme.txt

 These are three points.
 Since my ship is moving, i'll probably need them to have a radius of at least 100 units.
 Elapsed time - 1 hours

+I implemented the logic for the stragey and have found that i did not take into account the angle between my pod and the points.
+In a perfect scenario, my movement direction would be the same as the path direction, but that's not the case most of the time.

+So I think i should update the points dynamically, not statically once the first lap is done...
+But before that i made some improvements to the code.